LITrans/cBSMD/network/README.md

 sudo cp /opt/dependencies/grpc/lib/libaddress_sorting.so /usr/lib/x86_64-linux-gnu/
 ```

-# Run Iroha in one node
+# Run one Iroha node in a single computer
-Is possilbe to run Iroha in a single node.
+Is possible to run Iroha in a single node.
 You can use this approach If you want to do tests before running Iroha in four nodes
 ```shell
 irohad --config configSingle/config.sample --genesis_block configSingle/genesis.block --keypair_name configSingle/node0
 ```

-## Aditional Commands
+## Additional Commands
 If you like to clean and start fresh
 ```shell
 irohad --config configSingle/config.sample --genesis_block configSingle/genesis.block --keypair_name  configSingle/node0 --overwrite_ledger
 ```

-# Run Iroha in Four nodes
+# Run Iroha nodes on different computers
 On each machine do the following
 1. Open the [genesis.block](genesis.block) file and update the 'address' entry to correspond the ip of each machine.
 For example, the entry:
 ```json